-Multiple ports can be defined per VIP, for example 80 & 443.
-In this persistence (aka affinity/stickiness) will probably be required (default setting) to ensure that clients hit the same backend server for both HTTP & HTTPS traffic and also prevent the client having to renegotiate the SSL connection.
+Multiple ports can be specified, for example 80 & 443.
+In this case persistence will probably be required (default setting) to ensure that clients hit the same backend server for both HTTP & HTTPS traffic and also prevent the client having to renegotiate the SSL connection.